gnramsay/trekpedia/README.md

 ## Development

-First development of the scraper is being carried out using Jupyter Notebooks.
-These can be found in the `notebooks` folder under the `backend` folder.
+First development of the scraper is being carried out using [Jupyter Notebooks][jupyter] .
+These can be found in the `notebooks` folder.

 ### Current progress